 Documentation of any person arrested in connection with the cleaning, including the arrest charge

 Environmental Conditions Assessments and Collection Reports

+LASAN

 Data on all CARE cleanings/engagements between 10/1/2019 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data on each cleaning/engagement: